 You can restore your missing MSVCR100.dll file by reverting your Windows system to a previous state.
 To do so, you should use the System Restore feature to restore your system to a restore point.

-- Click Open System Restore to open the System Restore wizard.
+- Click Open System Restore.

 After you restore your system, check to see if this fixes your MSVCR100.dll missing error.
-Hopefully it does.
+Hopefully, it does.
 But if not, you may need to…

 To do so:

 - Type Check for updates in the search box on your desktop and click Check for updates from the result list.